 Lee held views on race that matched what the majority of Americans believed at the time, including many prominent Republicans like Benjamin Wade and Abraham Lincoln, and while president of Washington College after the War dismissed students who engaged in racial violence.
 He did not support the Fifteenth Amendment–he was not alone even in the North as New Jersey, Ohio, Oregon, and California all rejected the amendment–but publicly spoke of reconciliation and healing and refused to profit from his fame or have his name attached to cause that might stir sectional tension.
 One postbellum observer remarked that Lee “was bowed down with a broken heart.”

 Generations of Americans North and South respected Lee.
 Like Washington, Lee became the symbol holding the sections together.
 Northerners like Charles Adams, former Union officer and grandson of John Quincy Adams, admired his honor and integrity, and even into the 1970s, American presidents, both Democrat and Republican, heaped praise on Lee’s character.
 Dwight Eisenhower argued that “a nation of men of Lee’s caliber would be unconquerable in spirit and soul.
-Indeed, to the degree that present-day American youth will strive to emulate his rare qualities . . . we, in our own time of danger in a divided world, will be strengthened and our love of freedom sustained…” while Franklin Roosevelt said at the unveiling of a Robert E. Lee statue in Dallas, Texas that “We recognize Robert E. Lee as one of our greatest American Christians and one of our greatest American gentlemen.”
+Indeed, to the degree that present-day American youth will strive to emulate his rare qualities . . . we, in our own time of danger in a divided world, will be strengthened and our love of freedom sustained…” while Franklin Roosevelt said at the unveiling of a Robert E. Lee statue in Dallas, Texas (since removed by an “enlightened” city council) that “We recognize Robert E. Lee as one of our greatest American Christians and one of our greatest American gentlemen.”
 Winston Churchill simply said “Lee was the noblest American who had ever lived.”

 That’s the real Robert E. Lee.
 “This stuff isn’t secret.”
 Perhaps the “amateur” McDaniel is better equipped to discuss Lee than the “actual historians” in the Twitter brigade or at The Atlantic.
 It wouldn’t be the first time an “amateur” has outclassed them.